 On July 23, 2021, the Company entered into a Patent Assignment Agreement with International Business Machines Corporation ("IBM") to acquire an ownership interest in assigned patents.
-As consideration for the patents, the Company paid \$264,000 (including legal fees of approximately \$38,000).
+As consideration for the patents, the Company paid \$264,000 (including legal fees of approximately \$38,000) as of June 30, 2022.